Therety/How-to-get-WiFi-Password/README.md

-We are not here to see what exacly the command do...
-The command I'm going to shere here is command for getting WiFi's password "Quick and Easy".
+The command I'm going to share here is a command for getting WiFi's password "Quick and Easy".
 It's just up to you how are you going to use it.

 NECESSARY !